 Imagine a steel bridge in foggy San Francisco versus one baking in Arizona’s desert.
 The Bay’s salty mist chews through metal quicker than dry heat ever could.
 Hot-cold swings don’t help either—they crack coatings and let trouble sneak in.

 Sheet metal’s thin—usually between half a millimeter and six.
 That’s not much to lose before it’s done for.
-A beefy steel beam might corrode at the same rate, but it’s got more meat to spare.
+A beefy steel beam might corrode at the same rate, but it’s got more meat to spare, so its load‑bearing capacity stays higher for longer.
 And the more surface exposed—like a sheet flapping in the breeze—the faster it goes.

 Look at a galvanized steel roof.
 Maybe it’s a millimeter thick, coated with zinc to fight rust.
 In a rainy spot, once the zinc’s gone, the steel’s on borrowed time.
 A thicker chunk could hang on way longer.